advancedresearch/the_century_of_satire/the-holy-socrates.md

 they firmly agree that the person, once knowing a family member of Socrates and saw him in a vision, lived 100 years before Plato.

-Now, there is a guy who got interested in this stuff and thinks "hmm... that person only saw Socrates in a vision. perhaps he thought of Socrates as an angel which did not existed historically?"
+Now, there is a guy who got interested in this stuff and thinks "Hmm... that person only saw Socrates in a vision.
+Perhaps he thought of Socrates as an angel which did not existed historically?"

 The school that spent 200 years studying this goes bananas.